luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Merging Output
 https://github.com/vastgroup/vast-tools#merging-outputs

+If no technical replicates then skip this.

-Merge the Align output files for technical replicates when read coverage for independent replicates is not deep enough for a complete AS analysis.
+Merge the Aligned output files for technical replicates when read coverage for independent replicates is not deep enough for a complete AS analysis.
 Ideally have >150 million reads per sample for VAST-TOOLS AS analysis.

 ## Combing results